matrix-org/matrix-spec-proposals/proposals/2836-threading.md

  - The next batch token: Its presence indicates if there are more events and it is opaque to allow server implementations the flexibility for their own token format.
 There is no 'prev batch' token as it is intended for clients to request and persist the data on their side rather than page through results like traditional pagination.
+ - The limited flag: Required in order to distinguish between "no more events" and "more events but I don't allow pagination".
+   This additional state cannot be accurately represented by an empty `next_batch` token.

 Server implementation:
  - Sanity check request and set defaults.